The Ultimate In Birding Tours

 We will also have the opportunity to search for Giant Tortoises.
 Formerly common and widespread on many islands in the Galapagos, they are now either extinct or scarce.
 Tens of thousands were taken up to the 19th century by passing mariners.
 Stored live in ships’ holds for months with no food and water, they provided a ready source of fresh food and were also used as ballast!
 We shall visit a reserve area set aside for these prehistoric, painfully slow and cumbersome relics.
 At a marshy pool, where the tortoises often come to cool off, we will also keep a lookout for Paint-billed Crake (a recent colonist from the mainland) and both Common and Purple Gallinules.

-Another interesting bird on Santa Cruz is the endemic Galapagos form of the American Barn Owl, and we will have further chances here to encounter Galapagos Rail and Galapagos Martin.
+Another interesting bird on Santa Cruz is the endemic Galapagos form of the American Barn Owl, and we will have further chances here to encounter Galapagos Crake and Galapagos Martin.
 In addition, we are likely to come across Western Cattle Egret and Smooth-billed Ani.

 Galapagos: Day 10 After some final exploration on Santa Cruz we will return to Baltra airport and take a flight to Quito for an overnight stay.